Obama signs order to tighten security for federal credit cards

 "The idea that somebody halfway around the world could run up thousands of dollars in charges in your name just because they stole your number, or because you swiped your card at the wrong place in the wrong time, that’s infuriating," he said.

-Obama's executive order comes after many large companies including Target, JPMorgan and Home Depot have suffered high-profile cybersecurity breaches.
+Obama's executive order comes after many large companies including Target (TGT.N), JPMorgan (JPM.N) and Home Depot (HD.N) have suffered high-profile cyber security breaches.

-The White House said that Home Depot, Target, Walgreen and Wal-Mart Stores will roll out secure chip and PIN-compatible card terminals in all their stores, most by January.
+The White House said that Home Depot, Target, Walgreen WAG.N and Wal-Mart Stores (WMT.N) will roll out secure chip and PIN-compatible card terminals in all their stores, most by January.

-In addition, American Express plans to launch a $10 million programme to help small businesses upgrade sale terminals.
-Visa will invest in education programs about microchips, Mastercard is offering free online identity theft monitoring and Citi Cards will partner with FICO to make free credit scores available.
+In addition, American Express (AXP.N) plans to launch a $10 million program to help small businesses upgrade sale terminals.
+Visa (V.N) will invest in education programs about microchips, Mastercard (MA.N) is offering free online identity theft monitoring and Citi Cards (C.N) will partner with FICO to make free credit scores available.

 Bank and retail industry groups have been at odds for years over how to improve the security of electronic payments.
 The recent data breaches have made the dispute more prominent.